reidstidolph/128t-wireguard/README.md

 ```

 ## Remote Device Setup
 To set up the remote devices, copy the conf settings to the devices.
-For Android and iOS mobile devices, you can generate QR codes
+For Android and iOS mobile devices, you can generate QR codes.
 ```
 sudo yum install qrencode
 sudo qrencode -t ansiutf8 < /var/lib/128technology/plugins/wg/my-mobile.conf